 The core settings that need adjusting for bigger models are:

 Burn-in (bottom layer) exposure time.
-Increase this by roughly 10 seconds beyond what you use for standard miniatures.
+Increase this beyond what you use for standard miniatures as a starting point, then adjust based on how the first few layers come out.
+Roughly ten seconds extra has worked for me on most large prints.
 Large models need stronger adhesion to the build plate because the peel forces trying to pull them off are much greater with each layer.

 Lift and retract speed.
-Slow both down by roughly 25% from your standard miniature settings.
+Slow both down meaningfully from your standard miniature settings.
+As a starting point, around a quarter slower has been a reliable adjustment for me, with the exact figure depending on resin and model size.
 Slower movement reduces the peel stress on the model and the FEP.
 This is the single most effective setting change for reducing failures on large prints.

 Lift height and wait time.
 You may need to increase both slightly.
 A larger cross-section means more resin needs to flow back under the model between layers.
 Give it more lift and more time to settle before the UV fires.